 - Pull the meat from the fridge and set it out at room temperature for a short while before cooking it.
 This lets the meat relax, allowing the meat’s natural moisture to reabsorb into the muscle, rather than staying trapped between the meat’s fibers.

 - Make sure the pan that will be used for searing is hot, hot, hot!

-2. We’re using chicken, but you can sear all types and cuts of meat.
+2. We’re using a pork roast, but you can sear all types and cuts of meat.
 Season it with salt (and pepper, if desired).
 The seasoning will stick to the moist surface of the meat and as it cooks it will form a flavorful seared crust.

 - If your meat has been brined or marinated, don’t add extra salt.

 - Use care if the marinade was sweet or sugary: the added sugars can burn quickly in the hot pan.

 3. Depending on the amount of fat in the meat, you might not need to add fat to the pan.

 - If you’re searing a lean cut –pork tenderloin or chops, chicken, lean beef– add about two tablespoons of vegetable or peanut oil to the pan.
 (Olive oil and butter have too low of a smoke point.)

 - Turn the heat up to high and watch for the oil to ripple.
 When the oil ripples, add the meat.

 - Place roasts in the pan fattiest-side down; add chicken pieces skin-side down.
 Take care: the hot oil will sputter and spit.